 If you would like to spend some extra time at school, preparing for your lessons or revising past material, you can do so in the quiet area of the common room.
+We have a small selection of reading books available for you to borrow, as well as magazines and current newspapers.
 Alternatively, you might prefer to visit the Chiswick library, where you can find an extensive collection of books and plenty of work space.